GSA/idmanagement.gov/_implement/distribute-fcpca.md

     $ sha256sum {DOWNLOAD_LOCATION}/fcpcag2.crt

-After you have verified the certificate, you are ready to distribute the FCPCA certificate within your environment.
+After you have verified the certificate, you are ready to distribute the FCPCA root certificate certificate within your environment.

 - [You can distribute it to operating systems in your environment](#step-2---distribute-to-operating-systems),
 - or you can [distribute it to applications within your environment](#step-3---verify-operating-system-distribution).